 16. The Air That I Breathe – The Hollies

-Another song about forgetting everything that brings you down and just being happy with someone special, The Air That I Breathe is a good one to get you into relaxation mode and start making the most of your trip.
+Another song about forgetting everything that brings you down and just being happy with someone special, The Air That I Breathe is a good one to get you into relaxation mode.

 17. The Time And The Weight – Current Swell

 The Time And The Weight is a bit heavy.
 It focuses on how time is fleeting, and the weight that comes along with making the right decisions with the time we have.
-So why not take a trip and experience something new while we can?
+So why not plan a trip to experience something new?